mlswg/mls-architecture/draft-ietf-mls-architecture.md

 message that ends each epoch and begins the next one.

-In practice, there's a realistic risk of two members generating Commit messages at the same time, based on the same state, and both attempting to send them to the group at the same time.
+In practice, there's a realistic risk of two members generating Commit messages at the same time, based on the same counter, and both attempting to send them to the group at the same time.
 The extent to which this is a problem, and the appropriate solution, depends on the design of the Delivery Service.
 Per the CAP theorem, there are two general classes of distributed system: